Bizzare War Stories

 - The 20th century has seen the maximum number of wars.
 During the 20th century, War was being fought somewhere on the planet every year, and at least 165 major conflicts were being fought.
 About 40 million soldiers died; nearly 75 percent of them in the Two World Wars.
 Millions of civilians also lost their lives in the conflicts.

-- The Soviet army trained dogs to crawl under tanks with explosives devices strapped to their backs in World War II.
-This led to the demolishing of the army tanks.
+The Soviet army also trained dogs to crawl under tanks with explosives devices strapped to their backs in World War II.
+This led to the demolishing of most of the army tanks.

-- In World War II, officially a British Soldier had to be 19 years old to serve overseas; but many lied about their age.
+In World War II, officially a British Soldier had to be 19 years old to serve overseas; but many lied about their age.
 About 250,000 underage boys served in the War.
-A 12-year-old boy was the youngest British soldier.
+Furthermore, a 12-year-old boy was the youngest British soldier.

-- The Vietnamese used Slinkys in the Vietnam War as mobile radio antennas.
-They would sling the Slinky over branches and extend the range of their radios.
+The Vietnamese used Slinkys in the Vietnam War as mobile radio antennas.
+They would also sling the Slinky over branches and extend the range of their radios.

 Do you know Bizzare War Stories?
 Then mention them in comments below.